garaujodev/garaujodev.github.io/_posts/en/2023-08-04-elixir-tricks-delegating-a-function-to-another-module-using-defdelegate.md

 Elixir provides us a macro to hide this context, where you can delegate functions to another module: `defdelegate`.
 It comes from the `Kernel` module, so isn't necessary to import it.
 It's a powerful and convenient tool in Elixir that helps us streamline our code and promote code reusability.

-With `defdelegate`, we can easily forward function calls to another module, effectively passing the responsibility of handling the function's logic to that module.
+With `defdelegate/2`, we can easily forward function calls to another module, effectively passing the responsibility of handling the function's logic to that module.
 It simplifies our codebase and makes it easier to maintain, as changes to the delegated functions can be made in one place rather than scattered across multiple modules.

 The syntax for using `defdelegate` is straightforward.
 Within a module, we use the `defdelegate` macro followed by the name of the function we want to delegate and specify the target module to which the function call should be forwarded.
 The target module must already have the delegated function implemented, ensuring that the delegation is valid.
 An example of using `defdelegate` would be as follows: